 There will be no requirement for you to pay any fees associated with the Pre-Doctoral Bridging Programme.
 When you commence your programme, we will reimburse your employing organisation with the single payment grant of £7,500.

 - Each fellow will be allocated a named academic supervisor or supervisors for the duration of the programme

 - Supervisors will be sought from across both the regional universities and trusts and if required outside of region

 - A matching scheme approach will be taken to ensure each fellow is matched with the optimal supervisor and will take account of both areas of interest as well as practical considerations

-- Supervisors will join both programmes for both the induction period and final presentation day with a minimum time commitment agreed during the programme
+- Supervisors will join the programme for both the induction period and final presentation day with a minimum time commitment agreed during the programme

-For more information about the role of the supervisor please refer to the ‘Masters to Doctorate Bridging Programme call for academic supervisors’ page.
+For more information about the role of the supervisor please refer to the ‘clinical academic programme supervisors’ page.